MicrosoftDocs/quantum-docs/articles/how-to-create-applications-for-azure-quantum.md

 > [!NOTE]
 > Currently, there is an additional limitation for this type of profile target: *you can't apply operations on qubits that have been measured, even
 > if you don't use the results to control the program flow.* This limitation is
-> not inherent to this profile type but is circumstantial to the situation of the Limited
+> not inherent to this profile type but is circumstantial to the situation of the Public
 > Preview.

 Presently, these No Control Flow targets are available for Azure Quantum: